StarRocks/starrocks/docs/en/administration/Backup_and_restore.md

 - You do not need to create the table to be restored in the new cluster before restoring it.
 The RESTORE job automatically creates it.
 - If there is an existing table that has a duplicated name with the table to be restored, StarRocks first checks whether or not the schema of the existing table matches that of the table to be restored.
 If the schemas match, StarRocks overwrites the existing table with the data in the snapshot.
 If the schema does not match, the RESTORE job fails.
 You can either rename the table to be restored using the keyword `AS`, or delete the existing table before restoring data.
 - If the RESTORE job overwrites an existing database, table, or partition, the overwritten data cannot be restored after the job enters the COMMIT phase.
 If the RESTORE job fails or is canceled at this point, the data may be corrupted and inaccessible.
 In this case, you can only perform the RESTORE operation again and wait for the job to complete.
 Therefore, we recommend that you do not restore data by overwriting unless you are sure that the current data is no longer used.
 The overwrite operation first checks metadata consistency between the snapshot and the existing database, table, or partition.
 If an inconsistency is detected, the RESTORE operation cannot be performed.
-- During a BACKUP or a RESTORE job, StarRocks automatically backs up or restores the [Synchronous materialized view](../using_starrocks/Materialized_view-single_table.md), which can still accelerate or rewrite your queries after data restoration.
-Currently, StarRocks does not support backing up views and [Asynchronous materialized views](../using_starrocks/Materialized_view.md).
-You can only back up the physical table of the materialized view, which cannot be used for query acceleration or query rewriting.
+- Currently, StarRocks does not support backing up and restoring logical views.
-- Currently, StarRocks does not support backing up the configuration data related to user accounts, privileges, and resource groups.
+- Currently, StarRocks does not support backing up and restoring the configuration data related to user accounts, privileges, and resource groups.
 - Currently, StarRocks does not support backing up and restoring the Colocate Join relationship among tables.